 Please check rates and details directly with the companies in question if you need more recent info.

 |1496||city founded, mining started.|

 |1992||start of show mine development.|

 In the city limits of Annaberg some ore dykes reach the surface, the most valuable is called Silbermühlen Flache.
 This dyke crosses the whole historic town center of Annaberg diagonally from northwest to southeast.
 It is visible on a length of 840m.

-Because of the location of the ore dyles so close to the surface, it is most likely that mining started as soon as the first buildings were erected.
-However, first records of mining activites are found two years later.
+Because of the location of the ore dykes so close to the surface, it is most likely that mining started as soon as the first buildings were erected.
+However, first records of mining activities are found two years later.